 The remaining compound contains mainly carbon, oxygen and hydrogen and can be oxidised to provide energy, carbon dioxide and water.
 It can be converted to glucose or fat as well and either oxidised or stored as previously described.
 Proteins form a very important part of cell protoplasm and the amino acids from the blood may be combined in a number of ways to form different cellular and plasma proteins.
 Protein is found in many areas of the body other than muscles and is the basis of many body compounds including the enzymes involved in digestion and the antibodies used in fighting infection.

 Some of the proteins of the tissue cells and the plasma proteins are constantly breaking down and liberating amino acids into the blood stream.
-These amino acids together with those from the food are used to build other protein to replace that broken down, or they may be oxidised to form glucose or fat.
-In this way there is regular turnover of body protein that remains constant in amount in the normal adult.
-During growth there is an increase in body protein due to the increase in the number of cells in the growing body.
+These amino acids together with those from the food are used to build other protein to replace those broken down, or they may be oxidised to form glucose or fat.
+In this way, there is a regular turnover of body protein that remains constant in amount, in the normal adult.
+During growth, there is an increase in body protein due to the increase in the number of cells in the growing body.

 The body hormonal system mainly control metabolism and the following hormones are involved:

 The actual level of glucose in the circulating blood is the result of a delicate balance between all of these hormones.
 If this balance is upset, there is a change in the blood sugar level.
 Perhaps the most common upset is due to damage to the Islets of Langerhans leading to a reduction in the amount of insulin and glucagon produced.
 Subsequently, there is a rise in the level of blood sugar and the glycogen stores become depleted and sugar may appear in the urine.

 Since the metabolism of carbohydrate, fat and protein are so intimately related, most of the hormones described previously influence the storage or breakdown of all of these substances as well as the conversion of one to another.